Skip to main content

 The partnership must include at least 8 applicants (beneficiaries) from a minimum of 4 EU Member States or third countries associated to the Programme.

-Each EU Member State or third country associated to the Programme must include:
+Each of these EU Member State or third country associated to the Programme must include:

 1. at least 1 enterprise, industry, other employers or sector representative organisation, and